cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

   sig = Finalize(pkS, msg, blind_sig, inv)
 ~~~

-Upon completion, correctness requires that clients can verify signature `sig` over private
-input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY
-routine defined in {{Section 8.1.2 of !RFC8017}}.
-The Finalize function performs that
-check before returning the signature.

-In the remainder of this section, we specify Blind, BlindSign, and Finalize.
+In the remainder of this section, we specify Blind, BlindSign, and Finalize that are
+used in this protocol.

 ## Blind {#blind}